learninglab-dev/the-resources/data/work/three-peas/GIF-showcase.md

 	- find a loud noisemaking device
 	- open the QuickTime Player application
 	- go to File -> New Video Recording (shortcut: command + option + N)
-	- record yourself making sound!!
+	- record yourself making a loud noise with the device of your choosing!!
 	- save your video to the Desktop
 	- copy the file pathname
 		- right click the file, hold down option, and click Copy "[filename].mov" as Pathname